-3312 Introduction to Quebec Culture 3 credit hours
+\3312 Introduction to Quebec Culture

 This course informs students about present-day life in Quebec.
 Topics covered include bilingualism, politics, education, the arts and leisure.
 Students will gain a deeper understanding of and appreciation for contemporary Quebec culture.
 This course is of particular interest to current or prospective teachers of French.